 If you’re an unfortunate victim of workplace bullying – six out of ten people have experienced it, after all – you may be wondering just how to address the situation.
-Your boss is likely the person with the most power in terms of dealing with it – but how do you go about telling them?
+Your boss is likely the person with the power to dealing with it – but how to talk about it?

 Here are five ways to bring up workplace bullying to your boss.

 If you’re wanting an in-depth, honest discussion about the bullying, be sure to schedule a sit-down meeting with your boss.
 Often, it requires thorough explanation so the severity of the bullying can be realised; emotions, effects and subsequent hindrances you’ve experienced all need to be spoken about, and a meeting will allow you to say everything you need to.

 It could help if you bring the bully in, too – if you feel comfortable, of course.
 Depending on just how violent or nasty the bully has become, it could be worth bringing them in so they can understand the effects of their actions.